42AGV/ft_transcendence/README.md

 cd ..
 ```

-A useful command to see the output logs of the Docker containers
+Some useful commands to see the output logs of the Docker containers

 ```
 docker compose logs -f webapp